Teach English in the UAE

-Approximately than 80% of the UAE population is comprised of expatriates.
+Approximately 80% of the UAE population is comprised of expatriates.
 Both Abu Dhabi and Dubai are the fastest growing and modern cities of the UAE, Abu Dhabi claims to have the majority of the oil reserves in the country and Dubai is seen as the financial hub of the country.
 Both cities are top tourist destinations and very desirable for expats to live in, which is one reason that had led to economic growth.
 Ajman, on the other hand, is a small up-and-coming emirate that has been growing steadily in prominence.

-Opportunities for Teachers
+Opportunities for teachers

 There are countless opportunities for teaching jobs in UAE, teaching jobs in Dubai and teaching jobs in Abu Dhabi.
-The majority of the openings are for licensed teachers in all subject area at either in public or private schools.
+The majority of the openings are for licensed teachers in all subject areas either in public or private schools.
 UAE has become one of the most popular locations for teaching abroad.
 Most of the schools prefer or require a 2-3 year contract while offering a great salary with great benefit packages including accommodation, flights, health insurance and education allowances for dependents.
 It is a great place to start with if you want to save some money and get some great travel experience.
 Teaching Nomad has teaching jobs in Dubai, Abu Dhabi, Ajman, and others!